Nextiva / Blog / Customer Experience

 What Is the Omnichannel Customer Journey?

 An omnichannel customer journey is consistent and integrated across multiple channels and touchpoints.
+This includes every interaction a customer has with your brand at the following stages.

-No customer journey is linear, and people tend to dip in and out of various touchpoints.
-But here’s a general example of an omnichannel journey:
+No customer journey is linear, and people tend to dip in and out of various touchpoints, but here’s a general example of an omnichannel journey:

 Each of the six stages is important when it comes to impressing the customer, offering them great omnichannel customer service, getting them to buy, and retaining them as a loyal, repeat client.